Research

 BAYESBALL: A BAYESIAN HIERARCHICAL MODEL FOR EVALUATING FIELDING IN MAJOR LEAGUE BASEBALL

-Research focus: Spatial models, Bayesian shrinkage, baseball fielding.
+Research focus: Spatial models, Bayesian shrinkage, baseball fielding

 Research